hunterino/notebook/README.md

 ## Details explaining the choice of framework/db/ any 3rd party tools.

+### DB Choice

+* local dev - h2 - self configured
+* prod postgres - my favorite db

+### Framework choice:
-Framework choice: jhipster - JHipster is a development platform to quickly generate, develop, & deploy modern web applications & microservice architectures.
+JHipster is a development platform to quickly generate, develop, & deploy modern web applications & microservice architectures.
 Out of the box has all the pieces needed for a scaleable services infrastructure.

 generate a complete and modern web app or microservice architecture, unifying: